appfeel/admob-google-cordova/README.md

 #### admob.events.onAdOpened
 Called when an ad opens an overlay that covers the screen.
+Please note that `onPause` event is raised when an interstitial is shown.

 * e: JSON object.
 *Example:* `{ adType : "banner" }`